Lhx94As/Awesome-Spoken-Language-Identification/README.md

 I am also including my pytorch re-implementation in folder models.
 # News:
 1. The OLR 2021 is opening for participanting!
 It's very worth trying!
+(10th Aug 2021)
 2. The Interspeech 2021 will be held in late Aug!
+(10th Aug 2021)
 # Useful Links:
 ## Datasets:
 [NIST Language Recognition Evaluation](https://www.nist.gov/itl/iad/mig/language-recognition) (The most famous and commonly used data)